eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/migration_notes_wildcard_search.md

 tags: []
 published: true
 keywords: migration
-summary: "Migration of the search index after wildcard search"
+summary: "Migration of the search index after introduction of wildcard index based search"
-permalink: release_notes_240.html
+permalink: migration_notes_wildcard_search.html
 ---

 ## Changes

-Ditto **TODO:version** introduces a new search index schema based on wildcard indices of MongoDB.
-In order to facilitate a smooth upgrade, the service name, cluster role, database name and collections of Search Service are changed as follows.
+Ditto **TODO:version** introduces a new search index schema based on [wildcard indices](https://www.mongodb.com/docs/manual/core/index-wildcard/) of MongoDB.
+In order to facilitate a smooth upgrade, the service name, cluster role, database name and collections of Search service are changed as follows.
 - The service name is changed from `things-search` to `search`.
 - The cluster role is changed from `things-search` to `things-wildcard-search`.